YannMoisan/blog/_posts/2019-10-20-sizeof-in-scala.md

 -   2 ints : 2 \* 4 = 8 bytes
 -   total = 28 bytes, so 32 bytes with alignment.
 (Q.E.D.)

-We can double check with jol, another interesting tool when it comes to understand memory consumption.
-Our `SpPair` class use exactly the same mechanism as the `Tuple2` class from the scala standard library.
+We can double-check with jol, another interesting tool when it comes to understanding memory consumption.
+Our `SpPair` class uses exactly the same mechanism as the `Tuple2` class from the scala standard library.
 So here is the result of jol on `scala.Tuple2$mcII$sp`, the specialized instance for pair of ints.